Roger-505/doom_nexys/README.md

     sudo make docker-build
     ```
 4. Take your Nexys-A7 board and follow the next steps.
-    - Change the MODE jumper to JTAG
+    - Change the MODE jumper to JTAG.
     - Connect to a monitor using a VGA cable.
-    - Connect to the host computer using a microUSB cable
+    - Connect to the host computer using a microUSB cable.
     - Caution: Changing the hardware configuration after the Docker container has started might
       prevent loading programs to the board.